 Has Malana Banned Overnight Tourists?

-Yes, this is something every traveler planning a Malana trip must know.
-The village deity Jamlu communicated through an oracle during a parliament meeting, asking villagers to stop renting properties to guesthouses and restaurants for overnight stays.
+Yes, and this is something every traveler planning a Malana trip must know.
+The village council imposed the overnight ban in 2017, after the deity Jamlu communicated through an oracle during a parliament meeting, asking villagers to stop renting properties to guesthouses and restaurants for overnight stays.
 The reason was that excessive tourism was threatening Malana’s culture and adding to its already controversial reputation.

 As of 2026, tourists can still visit Malana during the day.
 Restaurants and cafes remain open during daylight hours.
 However, overnight accommodation inside the village is no longer available.
 You need to plan your visit as a day trip from Jari or Kasol.
 Start early, spend a few hours in the village, and return before dark.